 Tapestry artwork by Susan Klebanoff

 Maybe I should put on the red dress.
-Or the soft black slacks that hug my ass, paired with a sheer silk blouse.
+Or the soft black slacks hugging my ass, paired with a sheer silk blouse.
 Who am I fooling?
 I don't have a sheer silk blouse.
-Maybe I should fly my Chinese colors—red, orange, purple, yellow, whatever, in bright floral patterns—rather than mixing and matching in a way that is synonymous with classic American style.
+Maybe I should fly my Chinese colors—red, orange, purple, yellow, whatever, in bright floral patterns—rather than mixing and matching in a way synonymous with classic American style.

 Maybe I should tell the story of falling up the concrete stairs outside our two-bedroom apartment when I was young; describe the unit's cheap interior, and how our cabinets were stocked with Doritos instead of oatmeal.
 Tang in the fridge, instead of real juice.

 Conversely, I might recall the splendor of the elite private school I attended: its gothic chapel with a 1928 Cram and Ferguson addition, and how I stood in the pew licking my lips slowly enough to give Jason Shelton a hard-on underneath the largest Aeolian Skinner pipe organ in the tri-state area.

 Maybe I should recount the time my ex-girlfriend Brianna and I were followed for a quarter-mile or so down a rural road in Bronxville, New York, where we were taking an early evening stroll.
 Before pelting us with 32-oz cherry Icees making me cuss and Brianna gasp (perhaps not at the cold, but the tragic loss of two 32-oz Icees), then peeling away, the

 white guys in the car shouted Ugly nigger!
 Dirty Puerto Rican, oblivious to my actual ethnicity.
 Ha!
 Joke's on you, white guys in the car.